 Hallos!
 Remember I talked about the creation of family land under the customary law system here https://oluwapelumimojolaoluwalivingstone.wordpress.com/2017/02/20/legal-creation-of-family-land-under-customary-land-tenure-system/, well let’s talk about the determination of same under the customary land tenure system today.
 To cut to the chase, the occurrence of any of the following events determines family property.

-Absolute transfer of family property occurs where the family transfers the totality of its interests in the family land to another person.
+Absolute transfer of family property occurs where the family transferred the totality of its interests in the family land to another person.
 This may be by way of sale or gift.
 When this happens, the transferee becomes the absolute owner.

-A transfer of family property is proper and valid where the transfer is sanctioned by the head and principal members of the family, a conveyance purporting to transfer family property without the principal members’ consent is voidable at the instance of the non consenting family member.
+A transfer of family property is proper and valid where the transfer is sanctioned by the head and principal members of the family.
+A conveyance purporting to transfer family property without the principal members’ consent is voidable at the instance of the non consenting family member.

 In Solomon v Mogaji, a family head sold family land as his own.
 On appeal, the Supreme Court held that the purported sale was void ab initio because he had no separate or individual interest in the land.